-Further, CCOW support for secure context management provides a program running on the workstation.
+Further, CCOW support for secure context management provides a healthcare standards basis for addressing HIPAA requirements.
+For example, CCOW enables the deployment of highly secure single signon solutions.

 Classpath The path searched by the JVM for class definitions.
-The class path
+The class path may be set by a command-line argument to the JVM or via an environment variable.

-Client Can refer to both the client workstation and the client portion of the and reused, increasing performance and scalability.
-VistALink uses connection pooling when running on a J2EE server.
+Client Can refer to both the client workstation and the client portion of the program running on the workstation.